Hi! I’m Tabita Green!

 You can learn more about me on my bio page (the official third-person version).

-In addition to working as the director of web content at Luther College, I am spending time on the following:
+In addition to being a member-owner at New Digital, I am spending time on the following:

-- Pursuing an MBA at the University of Wisconsin—La Crosse.
+- Pursuing an MBA at the University of Wisconsin.

-- Writing for Mad in America and Thrive Global.
+- Writing (extremely sporadically) for Mad in America and Thrive Global.

 What I Love